-RSN offers tailor-made educational mentoring opportunities to young refugees and asylum seekers across London, Birmingham and Oxford who need extra support with their education.
+RSN offers tailor-made educational mentoring opportunities to young refugees and asylum seekers across London, Birmingham, Oxford and the East of England (Peterborough and Cambridge) who need extra support with their education.

 How does mentoring work?

 - RSN takes referrals of young people from colleges, social services and a variety of other organisations and individuals

 - We meet the young person for an initial assessment of their educational aspirations and current circumstances

 - We match the individual young person with a trained, local volunteer mentor

 - The mentor meets them each week, in a public place, to support them towards their educational goal

 - We ask for a minimum commitment of six month from both the young person and the mentor.
 After six months the relationship is reviewed to see if both mentor and mentee would like to continue

 Who is mentoring for?

 - Mentoring is for refugees, asylum seekers and survivors of trafficking aged 14-25 who need extra support with their education